 Disability income benefits are funded by actuarially determined employer contributions that are established by the General Assembly.
-For the fiscal year ended June 30, 2016, the Authority made a statutory contribution of .41% of covered payroll under TSERS to the DIPNC.
-Required contribution rates for the years ended June 30, 2015, and 2014, were .41% and .44%, respectively.
-The Authority made 100% of its annual required contributions to the DIPNC for the years ended June 30, 2016, 2015, and 2014, which were \$1,833, \$2,449, and \$3,089, respectively.
+For the fiscal year ended June 30, 2017, the Authority made a statutory contribution of .38% of covered payroll under TSERS to the DIPNC.
+Required contribution rates for the years ended June 30, 2016, and 2015, were .41% in both years.
+The Authority made 100% of its annual required contributions to the DIPNC for the years ended June 30, 2017, 2016, and 2015, which were \$1,735, \$1,833, and \$2,449, respectively.
 The Authority assumes no liability for long-term disability benefits under the Plan other than its contribution.